DanielIsla/FinanceBuddy/README.md

 ## 📋 Description

 **FinanceBuddy** is a mobile application built with **Ionic** and **Angular** that helps you manage your personal finances easily and efficiently.
-With this app, you can:
+With this app, you can (some features are work-in-progress):

 - Create personalized budgets
 - Track and categorize your expenses